pedrosfaria2/python_drop_copy/README.md

 ### `src/fix_client.py`

-Defines the `FIXClient` class, which manages the FIX session and sends messages.
+Defines the `FIXClient` class, which manages the FIX session, sends messages, and handles secondary hosts for disaster recovery.

 ### `src/menu.py`

 Handles the user interface and interactions using the Rich library.

 ## License